quill-of-quantum/Initialization-Strategies-for-MLPs/readme.md

 ## 📎 Appendix: NumPy Implementation (Using `courselib`)

 A NumPy-based implementation using the `courselib` educational framework is included at the end of the notebook.
-It is intended for reference and correctness verification, but not used in main experiments due to slower performance.
+It is intended for reference and correctness verification, but not used in main experiments due to slow performance.

 ## 📎 Appendix: Extended Experiment on Sigmoid Activation